 On January 20, 2017, Dr. Sullivan announced that she will step down as President of the University upon the expiration of her current contract in summer 2018.
-The University has begun the process of appointing a search committee for a new President and will announce the details of the search process when available.
+A special committee of the Board of Visitors was formed in February 2017 to conduct a nationwide search for Dr. Sullivan's successor.
+On September 15, 2017, the Board of Visitors approved the recommendation of the special committee to appoint James E. Ryan as the new President of the University.
+President-elect Ryan currently serves as Dean of the Harvard Graduate School of Education.

 Patrick D. Hogan.
 Patrick Hogan was appointed Executive Vice President and Chief Operating Officer of the University in October 2012.
 He is responsible for setting financial policy and for overseeing the financial affairs of the University including its schools and the Medical Center.
 In addition, these key operational and administrative areas report to him: strategic initiatives, finance, treasury, human resources, management and budget, organizational excellence, corporate compliance, emergency preparedness, information technology services, and police.
-Mr. Hogan serves on the Medical

-Center Operating Board and on the boards of the University of Virginia Investment Management Committee and the UVa Foundation.
+Mr. Hogan serves on the Medical Center Operating Board and on the boards of the University of Virginia Investment Management Committee and the UVA Foundation.